Do You Need a Dermatologist for Cosmetic Neurotoxin Injections?

 A natural chemical derived from bacteria, Botox is used to relax facial muscles and to soften the expressions that cause wrinkling of the skin over long periods.

 Botox has been used safely for decades and is continuing to grow in popularity.

-The way that Botox works is by blocking those nerve signals in the muscles where it's been injected.
+The way that Botox works are by blocking those nerve signals in the muscles where it’s been injected.
 Because the nerve signals are interrupted, the tissue is temporarily frozen (or paralyzed).

 What Are Fillers?

 Dermal fillers are often called soft tissue fillers.